Welcome to The Storied Recipe!

 - Claire Marie's recipe calls for "Rhum" which is the French version of rum.
 It's made from sugar cane.

-- However, when possible, Claire Marie's grandmother used "hooch", which is a homemade whiskey.
+- However, when possible, Claire Marie's grandmother used "hooch", a homemade whiskey.

-- With that said, I'd suggest adding whichever flavor alcohol that you prefer.
+- With that said, I'd suggest adding whichever flavor of alcohol you prefer.
 You could even use vanilla extract, which also has a high alcoholic content.

 - Always work with a very well-floured surface.
 The dough is sticky!